Brewster, Massachusetts: Points of interest

-Parks and recreation
+Sports and recreation

+Brewster is home to the Brewster Whitecaps, an amateur collegiate summer baseball team in the Cape Cod Baseball League.
+The team plays at Stony Brook Field, and has featured dozens of players who went on to careers in Major League Baseball, such as Aaron Judge, Billy Wagner, and Chase Utley.

 Brewster beaches, from east to west on the Cape Cod Bay are: Crosby Landing, Linnell Landing, Ellis Landing, Point of Rocks Landing, Breakwater Beach, Saint's Landing, Mant's Landing (Robbins Hill Beach), and Paines Creek Beach.
 In addition to the beaches on the northside, there are numerous important recreation areas in the town.
 The Drummer Boy Park on Route 6A has walking trails, picnic areas, playground, and an 18th-century windmill, the Old Higgins Farm Windmill, and blacksmith shop.
 Several hiking trails leave the Natural History museum, with the John Wing Trail going over a salt marsh boardwalk to Wing Island and the beach on Cape Cod Bay.
 At Nickerson State Park, there are 1900 acre of open woodland, nearly 8 mi of biking trails that can be hiked as well, and hiking trails around several ponds.
 Punkhorn Parklands also has thousands of acres of protected woodland with many hiking trails, the one to Eagle Point being particularly popular.
 Smaller conservation areas are available for hiking throughout the town.

 Notable associations

 In July 1888, Helen Keller and her teacher, Anne Sullivan, visited Brewster.
 In the photo, Helen is shown cradling a doll.
 The photograph was discovered almost 120 years after it was taken.
 The mother of the man who provided the photograph was Helen's playmate at the Elijah Cobb House.

-Minnie Riperton's song, "Alone in Brewster Bay", refers to when Riperton and her husband, producer Dick Rudolph, vacationed on Cape Cod during the early 1970s, prior to the release of her 1975 hit single, "Lovin' You".
+Minnie Riperton's song "Alone in Brewster Bay" refers to when Riperton and her husband, producer Dick Rudolph, vacationed on Cape Cod during the early 1970s, prior to the release of her 1975 hit single, "Lovin' You".

 Samuel M. Nickerson, president of the First National Bank of Chicago, was one of the most influential business leaders of the time.
 Nickerson's shares in First National Bank were sold for $2.1M, according to The New York Times dated September 29, 1899.
 The syndicate that purchased the shares included J. P. Morgan, E. H. Harriman and Marshall Field.
 The Nickerson summer house, Fieldstone Hall in Brewster, is now a condominium resort called Ocean Edge.

-The Brewster Whitecaps of the Cape Cod Baseball League has been the home of many current and former major league baseball stars, such as Aaron Judge, Mike Avilés, Brian Bannister, Sean Casey, Chris Dickerson, Hall of Famer Tony Gwynn and his son Tony Gwynn Jr., Matt Herges, Bobby Kielty, Mike Meyers, Aaron Rowand, Gaby Sánchez, and Billy Wagner.
-The Whitecaps play at Stony Brook Field.

 In a 2011 episode of Who Do You Think You Are?, Ashley Judd traced her direct lineage back to William Brewster, the town's namesake.